conradkoh-fp/public-reference/20201019 - Decorator Pattern/readme.md

         let result = [{ dealType: 'free-delivery' }];
         this._log('getDeals completed: ', endTime);
         this._log('getDeals time taken: ', (endTime - startTime) / 1000, 'seconds');
+        return result;
     }
     async createDeal(deal: any) {
         await fetch('/deals', deal);
     }
 }
 ```
-The are a couple of problems with this solution.
+There are a couple of problems with this solution.
 Firstly, to enable logging we will need to modify all places that are constructing `DealService` to include a logger.
 This is less than ideal if there are a large number of places that this is being created.

-Also, in applying SOLID priciples, this violates
+Also, in applying SOLID principles, this violates
 1. Single Responsibility Principle - DealService is not also responsible for logging
 2. Open closed principle - Deal Service has been modified